Launching the game

 - Custom: each player takes it in to select an available building for the game (right-click / ctrl-click on the building spaces in the main window to choose a building).

-Full details on each building are available in-game as a tooltip (place your mouse over the corresponding building).
+Full details on each building are available in-game as a tooltip - place your mouse over the corresponding building and a message will popup describing its purpose.

 Differences from the Puerto Rico board game